SB 241 Implementation · Effective July 1, 2026 · Utah Districts

 Parent opens the app

 Simple questions about their child's age, what they've noticed, what they want to work on.
-Connected to their child's IRP if the district participates.
+Designed today for PreK–3rd grade families, with district IRP connection on our roadmap.

 2. 2